 - Ecosystem services

-- Conservation function
+- Biodiversity conservation function

-- Development function
+- Sustainable development function

-- Logistic function
+- · Logistical support function

 - Governance, biosphere region management and coordination

-- Criteria and progress made
+- · Criteria and progress made

 Following a self-study by HSBRIS, as the managing organization for the UNESCO designation, external reviewers (appointed by CCUNESCO) will conduct a site visit.
 When satisfied, the reviewers submit their own report along with a copy of the study to UNESCO's Coordinating Committee for the MAB programme.
 The committee will conduct its review of the recommendations and deliberate.
 If approved, their report is submitted to MAB in Paris.
-If not approved, the committee will issue conditions by which the biosphere region must comply within the year.
+If not approved, the committee will issue conditions with which the biosphere region must comply within the year.